epics-e3/epics-e3.github.io/src/developer/packaging-modules.md

 #### ESS recipe best practices

 - Prefer `source: url` tarballs with a `sha256`; use tags for traceability.
-- Have `version` be bound to upstream version and using jinja2 for separator conversion
+- Bind `version` to upstream version, using jinja2 filters for separator conversion
+- Version considerations:
+  - Avoid pre-release versions (rc, dev, alpha, beta) in production environments
+  - Be aware that conda treats `1.1rc1` > `1.0.0` (may be prioritized unexpectedly)
+  - Prefer `>=1.0.0` versions for production deployments when possible
 - Keep requirements minimal and in the correct layer:
    - build: compilers, `make`, `perl`
    - host: `epics-base`, `require`, and module-specific dependencies